foohyfooh/foohyfooh.github.io/_posts/2020-06-22-Pokemon-Series-5-Mono-Fire-Team.md

 \- Tailwind <br>
 \- Protect <br>

 I chose Talonflame since it was just released in Pokemon Sword and Shield, and since I used it during my Pokémon X playthrough.
-I chose Gale Wings as the ability since it gives priority for Taolwind at the start of the game.
+I chose Gale Wings as the ability since it gives priority for Tailwind at the start of the game.

 ![Chandelure](/images/pokemon/sprites/609-chandelure.png) <br>
 Chandelure @ Focus Sash <br>